nghiant3223/nghiant3223.github.io/_posts/2025-04-15-go-scheduler.md

 |:----------------------------------------------------------------------------:|
 |                        Program bootstrap in GMP model                        |

-It's worth to mention that during the bootstrap phase, the runtime also spawns several other goroutines related to memory management, such as sweeping and scavenging.
+It's worth to mention that during the bootstrap phase, the runtime also spawns several other goroutines related to memory management, such as marking, sweeping and scavenging.
 However, we'll leave those out of scope for this post.
 They'll be explored in greater detail in a future article.

 ## Creating a Goroutine